 Google Stackdriver is now available for all AWS & GCP users.
 There is a lot to be excited about with the new service and we want to make sure our current customers have all the information with respect to how this change will affect their day-to-day usage of Stackdriver.
-Our ultimate goal is to get all of our paid customers migrated from the current version of Stackdriver to Google Stackdriver by November 2017.
+We will be shutting down Legacy Stackdriver on December 1, 2017.

 As current Stackdriver users, you'll find some resources below to help in the migration process.